Secrets Advanced Bodybuilding

 Extremely slow can mean anywhere from 4-10 seconds going up, and 4-10 seconds going down.
 You can experiment with this one as to when in the set to apply this technique, and how long you want each rep to last.

 For example, you can perform your set as usual except when you get to appoint where you know you can complete at least one more rep, perform that last rep super slow.
 The very first time you try this technique, you will feel muscle fibers working that you didn’t even know you had!

 This is a technique I have recently implemented in my own training.
 As with most of the other techniques, there are various ways to utilize static holds.
 That method I use is to apply is only on the negative portion of the last rep of my last set.

-When I get to the point (in the bench press for example) where I had pressed the barbell all the way up and I know I can not complete another rep, I lower the barbell about half way down and attempt to hold it in that position as long as possible.
-I will probably only be able to hold it there for a second or two and then fight it all the weight down until it rests on the power rack pins.
+When I get to the point (in the bench press, for example) where I have pressed the barbell up and know I can not complete another rep, I lower the barbell about halfway down and attempt to hold it in that position as long as possible.
+I will probably only be able to hold it there for a second or two and then fight all the weight until it rests on the power rack pins.

 This technique is very similar to super slow reps.
 The difference is that using super slow reps, you are concentrating on lowering the weight under control for a predetermined period of time (i.e. 10 seconds).

 Using static holds you are actually attempting to hold the weight in one position which actually requires you to push against the weight as if you are attempting another positive repetition.
 Once you begin to experiment with these techniques, you will see and feel the differences between them.